hexundev/hbnotes/README.md

 SDL2 is supported and many samples are available with the SDK.

-#### SDK:
+#### Recommended SDK :
 Follow the steps in https://pspdev.github.io/<br>
 For Windows, WSL2 is recommended and there is a prebuilt SDK.<br>
 https://learn.microsoft.com/en-us/windows/wsl/install

 #### Windows (alternative):
-This is is an older compiler/SDK and only comes with SDL1 out of the box. https://darksectordds.github.io/html/MinimalistPSPSDK/index.html
+This is is an older compiler/SDK and only comes with SDL1 out of the box.<br>
+I have never managed to compile SDL2 with this toolchain.<br>
+https://darksectordds.github.io/html/MinimalistPSPSDK/index.html

 #### Emulator: